seejohnrun/seejohnrun.github.io/_posts/2011-03-01-codeigniter-sparks.markdown

 }
 ```

-We re really excited for what this means for sharing and versioning CI code, getting libraries you use commonly set up quickly, and discovering new packages other people have built.
-So if you re a CI developer, head over to <a href="http://getsparks.org/">http://getsparks.org/</a> and see what you can find (and contribute)!
+We're really excited for what this means for sharing and versioning CI code, getting libraries you use commonly set up quickly, and discovering new packages other people have built.
+So if you're a CI developer, head over to <a href="http://getsparks.org/">http://getsparks.org/</a> and see what you can find (and contribute)!